FanatiQS/VerbalEyes-Scroll-Controller/README.md

 ## Configuration items
 * Keys are case sensitive
-* An empty line indicates configuration update is done, so sending an extra `\n` at the end leaves configuration mode.
+* An empty line indicates configuration update is done, so sending an extra `\n` at the end leaves configuration mode

 | Type 				| Description |
 | ----------------- | -